-Identify Users & Track Custom Events
+Identify Users & Send Tracked Events

-Identifying users & letting Userpilot track custom events can help you create powerful user segments to target & track goals as well.
+Identifying users & letting Userpilot track events can help you create powerful user segments to target & track goals as well.

 The more information you pass, the more power you will have at your hands.